RedisJSON/RedisJSON/docs/docs/_index.md

 ### Build from source

-To build RedisJSON from the source code:
+To build JSON from the source code:

-1. Clone the [RedisJSON repository](https://github.com/RedisJSON/RedisJSON) (make sure you include the `--recursive` option to properly clone submodules):
+1. Clone the [JSON repository](https://github.com/RedisJSON/RedisJSON) (make sure you include the `--recursive` option to properly clone submodules):

     ```sh
     $ git clone --recursive https://github.com/RedisJSON/RedisJSON.git